 The Arkansas Living Treasure program annually recognizes, honors and celebrates masters of traditional crafts and/or folk arts in Arkansas with the goal of highlighting and preserving Arkansas's unique heritage, identity, culture and history.
 Nationwide traditional crafts and folk arts are fading away, but this award helps spotlight the significance of creatives working in this field while also perpetuating and sustaining craft and folk traditions in Arkansas.

 The award recognizes the lifetime achievements and contributions to heritage ars and crafts of Arkansas.
 The chosen individual is worthy of statewide recognition because of their mastery and dedication to perpetuating their chosen traditional craft or folk art.

-The Arkansas Arts Council is pleased to announce and recognize James "Kimbo" Dryden as the 2022 Arkansas Living Treasure for his work and dedication to the craft of pottery.Read More
+The Arkansas Arts Council is pleased to announce and recognize Lin Rhea as the 2023 Arkansas Living Treasure for his work and dedication to the craft of bladesmithing.Read More

 Traditional craft and folk arts are rooted in and reflective of the culture, heritage, history, traditions and life of communities in Arkansas.
 Communities share common history and geographic location and can share ethnicity, religion and language.
 Traditional crafts and folk arts reflect these communities and include, but are not limited to, pottery, bladesmithing, metalworking, blacksmithing, knife-making, quilting, basketweaving, woodworking, traditional dancing, traditional oral expression and weaving or textile work.